Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Conclusion

-However, to apply for an legal heir certificate requires some documentation, and you need to submit various documents, like a signed application form, ID proof, death certificate of the deceased person, DOB proof of all legal heirs, a self-undertaking affidavit and address proof.
+However, applying for a legal heir certificate requires some documentation, and you need to submit various documents, like a signed application form, ID proof, death certificate of the deceased person, DOB proof of all legal heirs, a self-undertaking affidavit and address proof.
 It is a time-consuming matter where you have to wait for years because any objection lodged during your legal hearings by other legal heirs can delay your case.

 It is better to hire a professional lawyer to get this heir certificate to claim your property.
 It is not mandatory to make a will, and many middle-class family members do legal wills during their lifetime.